-It is the legal obligation of the financial adviser and their Licensee to ensure advice services have been provided for the advice fee charged.
+It is the legal obligation of the financial adviser and their Licensee to ensure personal advice services have been provided for the advice fee charged.

 Sunsuper reserves the right to decline payment of an advice fee, including discontinuing further payments of an Ongoing Fee for any reason and without giving any reason.
 Sunsuper also reserves the right to obtain a refund of advice fees deducted from a member account where the advice does not meet Sunsuper’s Sole Purpose Test obligations.

 Conditions and rules of advice fee payments

 An Advice fee request applies to the member identified in the form.
 Where a new Advice fee request is submitted for any member and is accepted by Sunsuper, any Advice fee request previously submitted for that member is superseded and replaced.

 Advice fees cannot be paid under an Advice fee request where a member holds only a defined benefit or lifetime pension.

-If payment of an advice fee would result in a members’ account balance falling below $6,000, advice fees will continue to be debited if the member holds another account that has sufficient balance.
+If payment of an advice fee would result in a members’ account balance falling below $6,000, advice fees will continue to be debited if the member holds another Sunsuper account that has sufficient balance.
 Please note that if the member holds another Sunsuper account under a different member number, Sunsuper would require a new Advice fee request form to deduct the advice fee from the additional account.

 The following conditions need to be met immediately prior to the payment of any advice fee: